 I used an old egg carton to hold my moulds while we worked.
 Once the hole is drilled, spray both sides of the inside of the egg mould with baking spray, this will make it easier to get your egg out later.

-Once they’re out, you might want to use a little sand paper or the edge of a knife to smooth out the area where the egg shape clicked together.
+4. Once the eggs are out of the moulds, you might want to use a little sand paper or the edge of a knife to smooth out the area where the egg shape clicked together.
 After a day of setting in the moulds the cement will still be soft enough when you take them out to scrap it smooth quite easily.

 You could also paint these, or tape off a section and paint it, or apply a sealer to the cement for more of a wet look.
 I kind of like these ones how they are.

 I’m loving how the Cement Easter Eggs look mixed with a little moss or in this rustic vintage metal basket.